-Jessy Vibin is a PhD student at Deakin University and placed at Geelong Centre for Emerging Infectious Diseases (GCEID).
-She is a student in the laboratory research pillar of APPRISE.
+Jessy Vibin was a PhD student at Deakin University and placed at Geelong Centre for Emerging Infectious Diseases (GCEID).
+She was a student in the laboratory research pillar of APPRISE.
 Jessy has an MPhil in Biomedical Technology and an MSc in Microbiology.

 We currently have limited knowledge of the avian host-associated virus communities including both pathogenic and non-pathogenic viruses, yet birds are potential carriers with a risk of zoonotic disease emergence.

 Australia is home to more than 800 species of birds including both endemic, introduced and migratory species with variable habitat distributions and lifestyle traits.
 Wild birds are potential hosts to many viruses such as Murray Valley encephalitis virus, Kunjin virus, Newcastle disease virus, and Ross River Virus.
 The introduction or transmission of viruses to novel hosts or habitats can have significant health and economic consequences.

 Project: Metagenomics of viruses in Australian wild birds

 - Metagenomic characterisation of additional and novel avian viruses from Australian wild ducks

 - Metagenomic characterisation of avian parvoviruses and picornaviruses from Australian wild ducks